jfdev001/jfdev001.github.io/_posts/2025-08-16-petsc-nonlinear-reaction-diffusion.md

 L(\theta f) = \theta L(f).
 $$

 In this case, the square root term is obviously nonlinear.
+Given this nonlinearity, a nonlinear solver must be used to solve equation (2).

 # Newton's Method at the PDE Level

-We present here Newton's method at the PDE level to make it as generally applicable as possible.
+We present here Newton's method for solving nonlinear equations at the PDE level to make it as generally applicable as possible.
 Newton's method is often presented at the algebraic level since its presentation is paired with the discretization (e.g., via finite difference methods, finite element methods, etc.) method of the PDEs.
 Since there are a large number of techniques to discretize PDEs, it is more general to